Claudia Sulewski: Acting and directing

 From 2016 to 2017, she appeared in the TV series The Commute, and from 2016 to 2018, in the webseries T@gged.
 In 2019, she appeared in an episode of Marvel's Runaways.

-She will be making her wide-release feature film debut in the 2022 movie I Love My Dad, co-starring James Morosini, who also writes and directs, and Patton Oswalt.
+She made her wide-release feature film debut in the 2022 movie I Love My Dad, co-starring James Morosini, who also writes and directs, and Patton Oswalt.
 The film premiered at South by Southwest on March 12, winning the Jury and Audience Awards in the Narrative Film Competition.
-Sulewski also directed, filmed, and edited the music video of O'Connell's song, "Mona Lisa, Mona Lisa", released in July.
+In July 2022, Sulewski directed, filmed, and edited the music video of O'Connell's song, "Mona Lisa, Mona Lisa."
 The music video was filmed on iPhone and a handycam in Paris, France.
+In May 2025, Sulewski directed the music video of O'Connell's song, "2001."

 Personal life

-Since 2018, Sulewski has been in a relationship with musician Finneas O'Connell.
-She has since became an inspiration for O'Connell's music, such as in songs "Claudia" and "Mona Lisa, Mona Lisa", the prior in which she painted the cover art, and the latter in which she directed the music video.
+Since September 2018, Sulewski has been in a relationship with musician Finneas O'Connell.
+On September 24, 2025, the couple announced their engagement on social media.
+Sulewski has since become an inspiration for O'Connell's music, such as in songs "Claudia" and "Mona Lisa, Mona Lisa", the former for which she painted the cover art, and the latter for which she directed the music video.

-In a YouTube Q&A, Sulewski touched on her reasoning on why she omits her boyfriend's sister, singer Billie Eilish, from her videos, saying that Eilish "is very famous, obviously, to the point that anything about her gets reposted everywhere, and I don't want that kind of attention, because I don't want people to think that that's what they get when they come on my channel," adding that not everything that happens is recorded and put online.
-Off-camera, she is regularly seen around O'Connell's family, including Eilish.